SoftwareDefinedBuildings/bw2-contrib/DRIVERS.md

 (not a subscription).

-By convention, metadata attached to a URI `<u>` should be persisted at `<u>/!meta/<keyname>`. ("!" has no special meaning).
+By convention, metadata attached to a URI `<u>` should be persisted at `<u>/!meta/<keyname>`.
 Because the persisted objects are full messages, they can contain lists of Payload Objects of various types.

+### Schemas

+The string `!meta` in a URI identifies that all parts of the URI following are part of the "meta" schema.
+In the "meta schema", keys are the portions of the URI follwing `!meta`, and values are a "Simple Metadata" ([PONum 2.0.3.1/32](https://github.com/immesys/bw2_pid/blob/master/allocations.yaml#L201-L207)) struct consisting of a *string* value and a timestamp of when that metadata was set.

+* **TODO**: define the semantics for a set of metadata schemas

+### Metadata Placement in URIs

 In a service URI, we expect to place metadata at the following locations (`^`)
 ```